erictepper/comment-transcriber-for-reddit/README.md

 Reddit's markdown and converting it to html. code/comrak/src/html.rs has been edited by me to change the output of the parser from html tags to .rtf syntax. code/comrak is also the program that I am using for parsing the markdown as I ran into errors using pulldown-cmark.

+---

+1) Modifications are marked with the comment 'edited by erictepper'